 Alternative Photography Resources

-Over the summer we explored the exciting world of experimental image making, using processes that are easy to follow at home, with a minimum of specialist photography materials and equipment.
+Last summer we explored the exciting world of experimental image making, using processes that are easy to follow at home, with a minimum of specialist photography materials and equipment.

 We invited participants to follow the processes and techniques outlined below and send results to publish in our Summer School Gallery.